NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-The sample counts and sample weights are constructed using U.S. EIA 2009 Residential Energy Consumption Survey (RECS) microdata.
+- \The sample counts and sample weights are constructed using U.S. EIA 2009 Residential Energy Consumption Survey (RECS) microdata.

 Assumption
 **********

-All mobile homes have Ambient foundations.; Multi-family buildings cannot have Ambient and Heated Basements; Single-family attached buildings cannot have Ambient foundations; Foundation types are the same for each building type except mobile homes and the applicable options.; Because we need to assume a foundation type for ground-floor MF units, we use the lumped SFD+SFA distributions for MF2-4 and MF5+ building foundations.
+- \All mobile homes have Ambient foundations.

+- \Multi-family buildings cannot have Ambient and Heated Basements

+- \Single-family attached buildings cannot have Ambient foundations

+- \Foundation types are the same for each building type except mobile homes and the applicable options.

+- \Because we need to assume a foundation type for ground-floor MF units, we use the lumped SFD+SFA distributions for MF2-4 and MF5+ building foundations.
 (RECS data for households in MF2-4 unit buildings are not useful since we do not know which floor the unitis on.
-RECS does not include foundation responses for households in MF5+ unit buildings.); For SFD and SFA, if no foundation type specified, then sample has Ambient foundation.
+RECS does not include foundation responses for households in MF5+ unit buildings.)

+- \For SFD and SFA, if no foundation type specified, then sample has Ambient foundation.

 Arguments
 *********